supplepentan/penta_poetry_pytorch/README.md

-This is development environment that using pytorch under poetry.
+This is development environment using pytorch under poetry.

 - poetry 1.2.2
 - python 3.8.6